a-morales/kwm/README.md

 but the *Kwm* binary to have accessibility access.

 Removing the KeepAlive option on line 13-14 prevents *Kwm* from restarting once it is killed manually.
+If *Kwm* is started using this method, hotkeys.cpp must use the full path to *kwmc* for commands to work.

 ## Configuration: